XPRIZE/GLEXP-Team-onebillion/INSTALL-STANDALONE.md

 3. Once the assets are transferred, open the application and grant all the required permissions.

-4. Check if installation was successfull.
+4. Check if the installation was successful.
 Tap the **Watch video** button to watch our short 'tablet care' video.
 Tap **Test onecourse** to try a random 'learning unit'.
-If neither load, there was an issue with the installation.
+If neither of them load, there is an issue with the installation.
 Please reinstall the application by following steps 1 to 3 again.
 	<img src="https://onebillion.org/img/xprize/setup-ss/screen1.png" width="850" height="500">

 5. Set the field trial start date.
 Tap **Set trial start date** and select the current date: <img src="https://onebillion.org/img/xprize/setup-ss/screen2.png" width="850" height="500">